willmgardner/academic_website/content/publication/gardner-global-2020/index.md

   for 58.6 (40.14–81.1) million years lived with disability in 2019.
 The regions with the highest burden were Western Sub-Saharan Africa, South Asia, and Central Sub-Saharan Africa.
 The top three contributing causes globally were Dietary iron deficiency, Vitamin A deficiency, and Beta-thalassemia trait, respectively.
+  <br /> <br />
+  Conclusions: Despite
-Conclusions Despite reductions in anemia prevalence globally, the burden of anemia remains persistently high in many regions.
+  reductions in anemia prevalence globally, the burden of anemia remains persistently high in many regions.
 An increased focus on interventions is needed to accelerate progress toward meeting Global Nutrition Target 2, a 50% reduction of anemia in women of reproductive age by 2025, and to alleviate the substantial health loss in children under five years of age.
-These estimates of total burden of anemia by severity and its underlying causes allow for more precise targeting of interventions to the highest-burden regions and the causes contributing the most to total prevalence.
+These estimates of total burden of anemia by severity and its underlying causes allow for more precise targeting of interventions to the highest-burden regions and the causes contributing the most to total prevalence.'
-  Funding Sources Funding was provided by the Bill and Melinda Gates Foundation.'
 publication: '*Current Developments in Nutrition*'
 doi: 10.1093/cdn/nzaa053_035
 links: